blakevanlan/jobQ/README.md

 # Queueing

-Before queuing, a job `queue` must be initialized; either by newing up an instance of `jobQ.Queue` and passing in an already created redis client or by using the conviency method of `jobQ.createQueueWithUrl` which accepts a redis URL and a callback function.
+Before queuing, a job `queue` must be initialized; either by newing up an instance of `jobQ.Queue` and passing in a redis client or by using the conviency method, `jobQ.createQueueWithUrl`, which accepts a redis URL and a callback function.

 ```javascript
 var jobQ = require('job-q');